Thriftbooks Case Study

 Heuristic Evaluation

 To assess the usability of the application I used Jakob Nielsen's 10 usability heuristics.
-Numbers 1,2,3 were omitted as no issues were found.
-I chose to analyze the flow of finding a book and adding it to your cart.
+My subject for this analysis was a common flow: finding a product and adding it to the cart.

 Visibility of System Status